THE UPACK PROGRAM PACKAGE

 is optional.
 If both types of cards are present, the SYMM information is used.

 Lines not starting with any of the described code words are skipped.
-When only symm cards are used to introduce space group information, the file in.spg needs not to be present.
+When only symm cards are used to introduce space group information, the file in.spg is not used.
 In that case the parameter filenum is a dummy argument, and all space groups can be defined.
 But if the space group of any entry is defined otherwise, the space group file in.spg is needed and only triclinic, monoclinic and orthorhombic systems can be handled.

 Distance selection